Evaluating Synthetic Data Generation for Domain Generalization in Fetal Brain MRI Segmentation: Methods

-Training is done using the Adam optimizer with a learning rate of $10^{-3}$ and a loss function that combines Dice and Cross-Entropy losses, as used by \citet{valabregue2024comprehensive}.
-Additionally, we employ the \texttt{ReduceLROnPlateau} scheduler (with a factor of 0.1 and a patience of 10 epochs) and \texttt{EarlyStopping} (with patience of 100 iterations).
-All experiments are conducted with a batch size of 1, implemented using the PyTorch Lightning~\citep{paszke2019pytorch} framework, and executed using Nvidia RTX3090 and RTX6000 GPUs.
+All models use the same 3D U-Net backbone, implemented in PyTorch with MONAI~\citep{paszke2019pytorch, cardoso2022monai}.
+The network has five levels with 32 feature maps at the first level (doubling per level), $3^3$ convolutions with LeakyReLU activations, skip connections, and a softmax output layer.
+We deliberately use a simple, consistent architecture to focus the analysis on data generation strategies rather than architectural optimizations.

-For \synthseg and \fetseg, we generate synthetic images on the fly, training for up to 80,000 iterations.
-For \fabian and \randfabian, we created an offline database of 50 synthetic images per real image, resulting in 6000 synthetic images in total, and trained for a maximum of 80,000 iterations.
-Due to computational constraints, on-the-fly generation of FaBiAN images was not feasible since the simulator, implemented in Matlab, required an average of 287 seconds to generate a single synthetic image compared to 1 second needed to generate a synthetic image with \synthseg or \fetseg.
-For experiments involving real images, the training was performed for a maximum of 500 epochs to avoid overfitting.
+We train with Adam (learning rate $10^{-3}$) and a combined Dice + cross-entropy loss~\citep{valabregue2024comprehensive}.
+A \texttt{ReduceLROnPlateau} scheduler (factor 0.1, patience 10 epochs) and \texttt{EarlyStopping} (patience 100 iterations) are applied.
+Batch size is 1.
+Training is implemented with PyTorch Lightning and run on NVIDIA RTX 3090/6000 GPUs.